KyleM157/jettywatch/index.markdown

 #### Wednesday 9/10

 Wednesday will see building swell with seas ~5.5 feet at 7+ seconds.
-Unfortunately wind will be onshore/crosshore from the North and conditions will be pretty bad.
-I'd expect waves to be in the chest high range with little to target except for spots with north wind protection.
+Unfortunately wind will be onshore/crosshore from the NE and conditions will be pretty bad.
+I'd expect waves to be in the head high range with little to target in terms of quality.

 Notes: Not much quality on offer but watch Thursday.
 Large tide swings.